-Running your business is as if you are running down a river in a kayak
+Running your business is like running down a river in a kayak

 I started white water kayaking when I was 18.
 It’s not a sport that attracted many women, but I was not a very girly woman anyway.I was not immediately hooked to the sport.
 The first time in a kayak on a wild river was during the Christmas holidays.
 Imagine how cold it was….I flipped over immediately when I entered the river and I felt as if I nearly drowned, so I was not very keen to go on another trip a few days later.
 It took a lot of convincing of others, and when I decided to get into my kayak I had tears running down my cheeks from fear.
 I was terrified.
 I was the last one to enter the river and the rest was already gone.
 Here I was in a situation that scared me a lot and with no support at all.